(keep reading to learn what happened)

 Once Karan agrees to move out, Gordon Ramsay and his team get to work packing up all of her things and moving them out of the hotel.

-Once the clutter is out, the Hotel Hell team gives the room a contemporary makeover.
+After the clutter is out, the Hotel Hell team gives the room a contemporary makeover.

 Gordon makes Karan promise to relax and take time off to spend with family.